Nova Scotia Forestry Hall of Fame

 Below are the names of the individuals who have been voted into the RPFANS Hall of Fame.
 You will also see some notes regarding the extraordinary work they have each participated in throughout their respective careers.

-If you would like to nominate a colleague or individual to be part of the RPFANS Hall of Fame,first check the nomination guidelines and the nomination form, then please send an email to contact@rpfans.ca
+If you would like to nominate a colleague or individual to be part of the RPFANS Hall of Fame,first check the nomination guidelines and the nomination application form, then please send an email to contact@rpfans.ca

 Diana Blenkhorn